by RCA President Colin Mills

 County Federation of Citizens Associations, which passed

-about this in September.
+a resolution about this in September.

 Upon looking at the issue ourselves, RCA discovered that we shared FCFCA’s